chrisosaurus/calculi/README.md

 # calculi

-A WIP collection of various calculi implementations and their semantics
+A WIP collection of various calculi implementations and their semantics.

+Not all calculi will have lexers and parsers, some may only exist as a Haskell ADT.

 ## Lambda Assignment

 Minimum-viable lambda calculus with assignment interpreter.

-Lambda calculus terms are represented by a Haskell ADT, there is no external syntax and thus no lexer or parser.
+To run an example

+    $ make
+    $ stack exec LambdaAssignment examples/LambdaAssignment/if.la

 ## Running the tests